-Christ Church was founded in 1872 as a parish school to provide Christian education for boys of the new parish of Christ Church Ealing by the Vicar of the parish, the Rev Joseph Hillyard (whose memorial is in the churchyard).
+Christ Church was founded in 1872 as a parish school to provide Christian education for boys of the new parish of Christ Church Ealing by the Vicar of the parish, Father Joseph Hillyard (whose memorial is in the churchyard).
 The field occupied by church and school had been bought at a cost of £200 in 1850.
 He campaigned tirelessly to promote Church Schools and to raise the funds necessary to establish schools in his parish.
 Ealing was growing very quickly and there were many working families in the parish who were without the means of basic education for their children.
 The present school hall with the buildings at each end are the original buildings.

 In 1886 a companion school for girls was opened on the same site.
 The two were combined in 1926, although there were separate playgrounds and boys and girls sat on separate sides of the church until within living memory.
 In due course, and in accordance with various Education Acts, the school became designated as a ‘Voluntary Aided Church of England School’ managed by the Vicar and Foundation and Non-foundation governors.
 In this respect, not much has changed since 1872.
 The school still uses banners made by the community of Anglican nuns who were involved in the early life of the school.

 Shortly after the Second World War a prefabricated classroom was erected in the churchyard to provide for more children.
 Classes often had sixty pupils with one teacher.
 This building was abandoned in the 1960s (and then used as the church hall until its demolition in 2001).
 Every ten years or so since the Second World War a new block of classrooms was added.
 The last was the hexagonal building which was blessed by the Archdeacon Middlesex in 1997.
 In 1991 the old vicarage garden, “the orchard”, was leased to the school as extra play space.
 In 2005 the Bishop of London visited the school to bless the refurbished hall.
 At this time the original entrance was restored and came back into use.
 Ever since then, parents have donated generously to the school and beautified it and extended it for successive generations.
 Today there are grandparents and parents who were once pupils at our school themselves.